 Not every visitor to Salem is looking for a spooky B&B or a historic home.
 Some travelers prefer a modern-style hotel with all the typical amenities.
 You’ll definitely find that at the Salem Waterfront Hotel & Suites, and this spot is extremely well-located, too.
 The House of the Seven Gables and The Salem Witch Museum are only 0.3 miles away.

-This is an excellent accommodation choice if you want to be near the water.
+This is one of the top hotels in Salem, and perfect if you want to be near the water.

 Is the Salem Waterfront Hotel haunted?

 I can’t find much evidence to suggest that hauntings happen at this hotel, although one TripAdvisor reviewer claims they experienced some odd activity.
 If you stay here, let us know!

 Closest attractions: The House of the Seven Gables

 The Hotel Salem

 The Hotel Salem is one of the newest additions to the city’s accommodation offerings.
 With 44 rooms, the hotel is right in the center of everything in Salem, just steps from shops, restaurants, and attractions on Essex Street.
 There are a range of room sizes and styles offered, including micro-rooms designed for budget-conscious travelers.
 That’s helpful to know if you’re traveling to Salem on a budget!

 Are brand new things ever haunted?
 From my research, this hotel appears to be ghost-free.

 Closest attractions: The Peabody Essex Museum, The Bewitched Sculpture

 The Daniels House B&B